 Chinese Medicine, The Winter and the Water Element

 If you’d like to do a cleanse or detox this time of year its not generally advised to do a juice fast or something with a lot of raw food.
 Instead use broths and teas as a way to give your body a break from digestion.
-You can even do a simple diet of steamed vegetables, grains, miso soup and seaweeds.
-And especially if you live in a cold place make use of saunas, steams and get a message to support you.
+You can do a simple diet of steamed vegetables, grains, miso soup and seaweeds.
+And, especially if you live in a cold place, use saunas, steams, and get a message to support you.

 And finally this is a great time of year to use natural oils on your skin to support the immune system and create a natural barrier between you and the outer elements.
 Check out the post about self massage for more info on which oils to use for your body type.

 Let me know in the comments below what one thing you do to come into harmony with this season of winter.

 Happy winter and I hope you enjoy this deep and rich time of year!